metta-systems/libsss/doc/spec.md

 In SSU both parties may be trying to establish connection to each other.
 This may lead to two completely separate channels being set up.
 If this happens and peers detect it, they SHOULD migrate their streams toward the more recent channel.
 However, they MAY decide to not do it for increased security or logical packet separation.

-Since channels rotate rather frequently (once in bout 30 minutes), streams may be grouped differently onto each new set of channels, for example if a channel is set up and another channel expires, its streams may be reattached onto already existing channel.
+Since channels rotate rather frequently (once in about 30 minutes), streams may be grouped differently onto each new set of channels, for example if a channel is set up and another channel expires, its streams may be reattached onto already existing channel.

 The initial flow in a zero-RTT setup is potentially less forward secure than possible so we should assume that the connection will upgrade to a truly ephemeral key for subsequent flows on the same connection.
 ^^ it is not if client already supplies its ephemeral public key with the first packet?